natancs/my-portifolio/README.md

 Already published in Versel [my-portifolio](https://my-portifolio-tau.vercel.app/)

-Made with 💜 by Natanael de Carvalho: 👉 [See my Linkedin](https://www.linkedin.com/in/natanael-de-carvalho/)
+Made with 💜 by Natanael de Carvalho: 👉 <a href="https://www.linkedin.com/in/natanael-de-carvalho/" target="_blank">See my Linkedin</a>

 Version: 1.0